-The District continues to make progress in implementing its Facilities Master Plan with funding from its two active general obligation bonds programs during 2017-18: Measure G - 2010 and Measure X. The Physical Education Gymnasium Project at San Jose City College and Evergreen Valley College's demolition of Roble in preparation for its relocation and replacement are examples of program progress on the Measure G - 2010 Bond Program.
-Measure X experienced planning activities moving forward in preparation of its first major projects: the Student Services Building at Evergreen Valley College and both the Career and Technical Education Building and Maintenance and Operations Building at San Jose City College.
+The District continues to make progress in implementing its Facilities Master Plan with funding from its two active general obligation bonds programs during 2018-19: Measure G - 2010 and Measure X. The Physical Education Gymnasium Project at San Jose City College and Evergreen Valley College's demolition of Roble in preparation for its relocation and replacement are examples of program progress on the Measure G - 2010 Bond Program.
+For Measure X, we expect four major capital projects will go through the design phase within the next 18 months.
+In the meantime, architectural programming efforts are underway for the Student Services Building at Evergreen Valley College and the Career Education Building at San Jose City College.